libp2p/docs/content/guides/getting-started/browser-to-browser.md

 By the end of the guide, you should be familiar with the requisite libp2p and WebRTC protocols and concepts, and how to use them to establish libp2p connections between browsers.

-Since js-libp2p runs both in the browser and Node.js with WebRTC being supported in both, what's covered in this guide applies to using the WebRTC transport to dial browsers from Node.js.
+Since js-libp2p runs both in the browser and Node.js with WebRTC being supported in both, what's covered in this guide also applies to using the WebRTC transport to dial browsers *from* Node.js.

 WebRTC is a set of open standards and Web APIs that enable Web apps to establish direct connectivity for audio/video conferencing and exchanging arbitrary data.
 Today, WebRTC is [adopted by most browsers](https://caniuse.com/?search=webrtc) and powers a lot of popular web conferencing apps.